 Retinoid products spur the growth of new skin cells, tightening pores and fighting blackheads.
 These can produce favorable results over three to six months.

 If you’re still wondering what to do about blackheads, Laser & Dermatology Institute of California provides a range of treatment options suited for your needs, including RF and laser skin rejuvenation.
-Find a dermatologist near you by contacting one of our three office locations—LDI of Los Angeles, LDI of Covina, or LDI of Newport Beach.
+Find a dermatologist near you by contacting our main location—LDI of Covina.
 Offering the best acne treatment services in Southern California, we can determine how to treat your blackheads and prevent them from recurring.
 Schedule your free consultation today!